The Rapid Response Mode

 - An RRM trigger is a special ToO trigger that can only be activated up to 4 hours after an event.
 After this deadline observations should be requested through normal ToO triggers.

 - It is possible that the RRM status does not allow an alert to be triggered, but that ToO observations are possible during the same night (e.g. due to a focus switch to the relevant instrument).
 If desired, these observations should be requested through the normal Target of Opportunity (ToO) procedures, and the proper ToO OBs must have been prepared.
+The ToO OBs should be preparated and submitted during Phase-2 in a separated run from the RRM one.
 These ToO observations, if successful, will be counted as a RRM trigger.

 - Any desired immediate follow-up observations of a successful RRM trigger must be requested through the normal ToO procedure, since only one OB can be executed as RRM.
 Such a ToO request can be already specified in the RRM alert email, or in a separate ToO request.
-Also in this case, ToO OBs must have been prepared before the Phase 2 deadline for this to be possible.
+Also in this case, ToO OBs must have been prepared before the Phase 2 deadline for this to be possible and should have been submitted in a separated run from the RRM one.
 The execution of such follow-up observations cannot be guaranteed.

 - As of Period 90 (1 October 2012) all RRM data (including GTO) will be accessible by everyone after the proprietary protection has expired.
 During the proprietary period the data will only be accessible to the corresponding PIs and their data delegates.